I've tested the best Garmin watches – but I only recommend these 6 to my friends

 This watch offers the full spectrum of training and recovery tools - from detailed sleep reports and nap detection features to Training Status and Readiness, which reveals whether you're gaining or losing fitness.
 There are over 100 workout modes to choose from, drilling down to niche varieties of walking, running, and water sports, so you can receive in-depth insights into your workout, whatever sport you're into.

 What's perhaps most impressive about this watch, aside from the design and suite of features, is the battery life.
-While I'd expect most Garmin watches to last between 10 and 14 days, putting the otherwise excellent Google Pixel Watch 3 and Apple Watch Series 10 to shame, this one will tick by in smartwatch mode for a full 18 days and 32 hours in GPS mode before it needs a charge.
+While I'd expect most Garmin watches to last between 10 and 14 days, putting the otherwise excellent Google Pixel Watch 3 and Apple Watch Series 10 to shame, this one will stay in smartwatch mode for a full 18 days and 32 hours in GPS mode before it needs a charge.
 This makes the watch a great choice for those who travel a lot or cover long distances running, cycling, or walking.

 While some of the mapping features are limited and you'll have to be online to use them, you can get easy-to-read, on-wrist maps for your next big hike or run.